 Prime Minister of Turkey

 +90-312-417 05 73

-With Turkey due to enter into formal talks regarding full membership of the European Union on 3 October this year, a failure to adhere to the basic legal principles of the EU would cast a shadow over any potentially successful integration procedures.
+With Turkey due to enter into formal talks regarding full membership of the European Union in October this year, this situation casts a shadow over any potentially successful integration procedures.

 Your government has a moral, legal and ethical obligation to ensure the democratic progress of your country and we urge you to ensure the full respect for and adherence to the key role of a free and independent press in this process.

 The Turkiye Gazeteciler Sendikasi (TGS), the IFJ affiliate in Turkey, supports the journalists and media workers at Star company and is extremely concerned by the consequences of your government’s decision for the future of each of these workers.

 We ask for further information on the reasons for blocking the reinstatement of our colleagues at Star and a failure to compensate them, and we call your Government to find an immediate arrangement to resolve this crisis through professional dialogue with the TGS.